RSEI Geographic Microdata (RSEI-GM)

 RSEI uses a geographic system that describes the United States and its territories as a series of grids made up of 810 meter by 810 meter grid cells.
 For each cell in the grid, a grid address in terms of grid and (x,y) coordinates is assigned based on latitude and longitude.
 Each facility is also assigned a grid address.
 Grid shapefiles are provided on the RSEI ftp site.

 RSEI grid and locational information contains more information the RSEI grid system.

-RSEI water microdata are produced at a different level than the air microdata.
-Instead of the grid cell, the water microdata use the stream segment as the unit of analysis.
-Before using the water microdata, users should familiarize themselves with the how RSEI models water releases and be aware that TRI does not include all of the chemical discharges to water from industrial facilities.
+RSEI water Microdata are produced at a different level than the RSEI air Microdata.
+Instead of the grid cell, the water Microdata use the stream segment as the unit of analysis.
+Before using the water Microdata, users should familiarize themselves with how RSEI models water releases and be aware that TRI does not include all of the chemical discharges to water from facilities.

 Get the Microdata

 The Microdata are posted in various formats on several different public websites for free download.
-For RSEI Version 2.3.8, the last three data years (2015-2018) are available.
+For RSEI Version 2.3.9, the last three data years of Microdata (2016-2019) are available.
+An expanded set of Microdata is available for 2018, including all data years (1988-2018) at different geographical scales (census tract, block group, ZIP code, grid cell).
 Details on getting the Microdata.